On profinite rigidity amongst free-by-cyclic groups I: the generic case: Introduction

 In \Cref{sec:AP} we recall the definitions of twisted Alexander polynomials and twisted Reidemeister torsions.
 We establish a number of facts about twisted Alexander polynomials which we will use later in the paper.
-Our main new contribution is a complete calculation of the zeroth twisted Alexander polynomials over $\QQ$ for any path-connected topological space (\Cref{zeroth AP palindromic}) As well as formula for the twisted Reidemeister torsion of a free-by-cyclic group in terms of the twisted Alexander polynomials.
+Our main new contribution is \emph{a complete calculation of the zeroth twisted Alexander polynomials} over $\QQ$ for any finitely generated group (\Cref{zeroth AP palindromic}), as well as a formula for the twisted Reidemeister torsion of a free-by-cyclic group in terms of the twisted Alexander polynomials.

 In \Cref{sec:regularity} we recall the notion of a matrix coefficient module and a $\widehat{\Z}$-regular isomorphism.
-The main reason for this section is to allow us to work in the generality of a $\widehat{\Z}$-regular isomorphism, thus, if one established a positive answer to \Cref{q.Zregular} then one could apply the results in this paper without any further modifications.
+The main reason for this section is to allow us to work in the generality of a $\widehat{\Z}$-regular isomorphism.
+This means that if one established a positive answer to \Cref{q.Zregular} then one could apply the results in this paper without any further modifications.

-At this stage we establish some notation.
+At this stage, we establish some notation.
 Let $G_A$ be a free-by-cyclic group with character $\psi$ and fibre subgroup $F_A$.
 Also let $G_B$ be a free-by-cyclic group with character $\varphi$ and fibre subgroup $F_B$.
 Let $\Theta\colon \widehat{G}_A\to\widehat{G}_B$ be a $\widehat{\Z}$-regular isomorphism (see \Cref{defn:Zhatreg}).
 Our final result of the section is that $F_A\cong F_B$ (\Cref{fibre iso}).